 Today, the World Curling Federation is managed by a Board, consisting of a President, three Vice-Presidents, representing the organisation’s three regional zones, and six Directors, which includes the Athlete Commission Chair.
 They are elected by World Curling’s Member Associations and are supported by staff based at the Headquarters in Perth, Scotland and around the world.

-To lead the worldwide curling community through the promotion and development of our unique sport and its distinctive culture and values.
+To lead the worldwide curling community through the promotion and development of our sport, our culture and our values.

 To make the world a better place by growing our sport and expanding our culture and values around the globe.